1) What should I do if I have medical waste?

 For household use, no. The drugs are potentially harmful to people and animals but they do not typically have live cultures.
 The disposal of medicines requires some special attention, though.
 It is usually legal to put it in the household trash (check you local laws to make certain), but responsible disposal calls for a little more attention.

 Some communities have Drug Take-Back Days during which they set up collection spots for old medicine.
-If you must put in your regular trash,mix if with coffee grounds kitty litter, sawdust, or other repugnant material to make it less appealing for pets and children.
+If you put it in your regular trash, mix if with coffee grounds, kitty litter, sawdust, or other repugnant material to make the medicine less appealing for pets, children, and interlopers who may be going through your trash.
 Put the mixture in a plastic bag and seal before putting everything in the large garbage bag or container.

 4) Is dog manure medical waste?